- When Can You Give Spinach to Infants?

 3. Can Kill Worms

-Spinach is a real superfood as it helps the body fight parasitic worms that actually attack the baby and makes her weak.
+Spinach is a real superfood as it helps the body fight parasitic worms that actually attack the baby and make her weak.

 4. Helps with Gastric Problems